 The most important technique that I learned from this book was coding for interfaces and how to encapsulate what changes.
 This book simply changed how I write Java code.

-If you like courses, SOLID Principles of Object-Oriented Design by Steve Smith on Pluralsight is great and you can follow that along this book for better understanding of object-oriented design principles.
+If you like courses, *SOLID Principles: Introducing Software Architecture & Design * by Sujith George on Udemy is great and you can follow that along with this book for a better understanding of object-oriented design principles.

 If you ever need a comprehensive Java book, this should be it.
 Even though the title says Java: A Beginner's Guide, it's one of the most complete books for learning Java.

-Sir Herbert Schildt has also done a commendable job in keeping the book up-to-date, e.g. the 7th Edition of this book now covers Java 9.
+Sir Herbert Schildt has also done a commendable job in keeping the book up-to-date, like the 7th Edition of this book now covers Java 9.

 Though, I don't know how he is going to keep this book up-to-date going forward, since Java's new 6-month release cycle which started with Java 10.